Suvra Ghosh

-Suvra Ghosh (born 23 April 1968) is an Indian judge, currently sitting on the Calcutta High Court in West Bengal.
-She has adjudicated in a number of significant cases, including those concerning the imposition of the death penalty in India, and notably imposed a fine on the Calcutta High Court itself after ruling that the Court had previously erred in ordering a magistrate to retire following alleged misconduct.
+Suvra Ghosh (born 23 April 1968) is an Indian jurist and a judge of Calcutta High Court in West Bengal.
+She has adjudicated in a significant number of cases, including those concerning the imposition of the death penalty in India.
+She is also notable for imposing a fine on the Calcutta High Court itself after ruling that the Court had previously erred in ordering a magistrate to retire over alleged misconduct.

 Education

 Ghosh was educated in Kolkata, and studied law at the University of Calcutta, earning an integrated arts and law (B.A., LL.B.) degree in 1991.

 Career

 Ghosh qualified into the judiciary by the West Bengal Judicial Service Examination in 1992.
 She was appointed a Civil Judge and later qualified into the Higher Judicial Service as well.
 She was the Registrar of the West Bengal State Legal Services Authority, a joint secretary in the Government of West Bengal's Department of Law, and a District and Sessions Judge in Darjeeling and Kolkata.
 On 19 November 2018, Ghosh was appointed an additional judge of the Calcutta High Court, which is the highest judicial forum for the state of West Bengal, and her appointment was made permanent on 4 May 2020.